 After colorectal cancer is diagnosed, additional imaging is required for disease staging.
 Liver and chest imaging, preferably using CT, is necessary to detect metastases.
 Rectal cancers should be staged using endorectal ultrasonography or MRI.
 Positron emission tomography (PET) imaging is increasingly used in colorectal cancer to detect extrahepatic metastases in patients considered for hepatic resection of presumed liver-only metastatic disease.
-PET is also used to localize disease in patients thought to have a recurrence, as reflected by emergent symptoms or rising CEA [171; 198; 199].
+PET is also used to localize disease in patients thought to have a recurrence, as reflected by emergent symptoms or rising CEA [174; 200; 201].
+PET is generally not recommended for routine colon cancer staging [190].

-Practice guideline recommendations for imaging to stage colorectal cancer have been published by the American Society of Colon and Rectal Surgeons (ASCRS) and by Cancer Care Ontario [188; 200].
+Practice guideline recommendations for imaging to stage colorectal cancer have been published by the American Society of Colon and Rectal Surgeons (ASCRS) and by Cancer Care Ontario [190; 202].
 They recommend contrast-enhanced CT of the chest, abdomen, and pelvis should be performed in all patients with colon cancer (unless contraindicated) to estimate disease stage and identify metastases.
 If local excision is considered for low rectal cancer (0-5 cm from the anal verge), transrectal ultrasonography is preferred over MRI to improve discrimination between T1 and T2 lesions.
 For upper rectal cancers (10-15 cm above the anal verge), whereby the mesorectal fascia is not threatened, MRI is not considered superior to pelvic CT.
 MRI can stage the local rectum but is not adequate to assess regional disease at the level of the inferior mesenteric artery or distant disease.
 CT of the abdomen and pelvis should be used to assess for distant metastases and regional disease, including lymph node involvement along the inferior mesenteric artery.
 Pelvic CT and/or transrectal ultrasonography are recommended with contraindications to MRI.
-All patients with rectal cancer should have preoperative radiologic staging with contrast-enhanced CT to assess for metastatic disease [188; 200].
+All patients with rectal cancer should have preoperative radiologic staging with contrast-enhanced CT to assess for metastatic disease [190; 202].